Edgar Alcañiz

-Edgar Alcañiz Baldovi (born 18 March 2005) is a Spanish footballer who plays as a midfielder for Primera Federación club Cartagena on loan from Levante.
+Edgar Alcañiz Baldovi (born 18 March 2005) is a Spanish footballer who plays as a midfielder for Atlético Madrileño.

 Club career

 Born in Sueca, Valencian Community, Alcañiz joined Levante UD's youth setup in 2014, from UD Alzira.
 He made his senior debut with the reserves on 12 March 2023, coming on as a second-half substitute in a 2–1 Tercera Federación away loss against Elche CF Ilicitano.

 Alcañiz made his first team debut on 27 May 2023, replacing fellow youth graduate Pepelu late into a 2–1 Segunda División home win over Real Oviedo.
 On 4 July, he renewed his contract until 2025.

+On 21 July 2025, Alcañiz was loaned to Primera Federación side FC Cartagena for the season.
+On 4 August of the following year, he agreed to a three-year deal with another reserve team, Atlético Madrileño also in division three.

 International career

 On 11 April 2023, Alcañiz was called up to the Spain national under-18 team by manager Santi Denia, making his international debut in a friendly against Switzerland seven days later.